codesharedot/bitcoin-gold-price/README.md

-# usd-coin price
+# crypto-com-coin price

-Gets the usd-coin price with Python (from JSON).
+Gets the crypto-com-coin price with Python (from JSON).

 https://pythonbasics.org